What You Need to Know About Data Breach Insurance

 Who’s Financially Responsible for Cybersecurity Breaches

-As networks become less secure and more valuable data need extra security, cybersecurity breaches are getting more expensive and in demand.
+As networks become less secure and more valuable data needs extra security, cybersecurity breaches are getting more expensive and in demand.
 In the first six months of 2019, data breaches compromised more than 4.1 billion records.
 IT experts and cybersecurity people cannot prevent every breach, so steps taken were not to protect data but to secure who would pay if the customer’s data gets stolen or compromised.

 What Happens When a Company Experiences a Data Breach